A rational approximation method for the nonlinear eigenvalue problem: Additional Numerical Experiments

 To illustrate the behavior of rational approximation methods when using a contour centered at an arbitrary point in the complex plane, we present a few results with the \emph{butterfly problem} (so called because of the distribution of its eigenvalues in the complex plane) available from the NLEVP collection~\cite{nlevp_collection}.
 This is a quartic eigenvalue problem of the form

 where $A_0, A_1, \ldots, A_4$ are structured matrices of size $n=64$.
 The $256$ eigenvalues of this problem are shown on the left side of Figure~\ref{fig:butterfly}.
 A detailed description of this example can be found in \cite{MehW02}.
-We use Algorithm \ref{alg:alg1} with $m=50$ quadrature nodes to compute the eigenvalues enclosed by a circle centered at $c=1+1\imath$ with radius $r=0.5$.
+We compute the eigenvalues and vectors of the expanded problem (\ref{eq:sc} -- \ref{eq:sc1}) with $m=50$ quadrature nodes to compute the eigenvalues enclosed by a circle centered at $c=1+1\imath$ with radius $r=0.5$.
 We compare approximations of $13$ computed eigenvalues with those determined by the linearization of problem \eqref{eq:butterfly} and by application of Beyn's method.
 The right part of Figure~\ref{fig:butterfly} summarizes our findings.
 Alternatively, we can use a rectangular contour as described already in Example 2.
-Figure \ref{fig:butterfly_reg} shows approximations of $17$ eigenvalues enclosed by the rectangular contour defined by the corners $c_2=(0.55,0.48)$ and $c_4 = (1.2,1.3)$ obtained using Algorithm \ref{alg:alg1} with $m=90$ quadrature nodes and direct linearization.
+Figure \ref{fig:butterfly_reg} shows approximations of $17$ eigenvalues enclosed by the rectangular contour defined by the corners $c_2=(0.55,0.48)$ and $c_4 = (1.2,1.3)$ obtained by solving the expanded problem (\ref{eq:sc} -- \ref{eq:sc1}) with $m=90$ quadrature nodes and direct linearization.